 14. 429 Middle Neck Road (Residence E District or Apartment District and MNR-MIO District): This property is an existing one-story synagogue.
-Property of Interest No. 13 (a partially vacant commercial use) and single-family residences are present to the north, across Piccadilly Road, with multifamily residences to the south and west, and another synagogue to the northwest and is approximately 0.19-acres.
+Property of Interest No. 13 (a partially vacant commercial use) and single-family residences are present to the north, across Piccadilly Road, with multifamily residences to the south and west, and another synagogue to the northwest.